overdrivenpotato/stasis/README.md

 ## What about `#![feature(wasm_syscall)]`?

 WebAssembly syscalls in Rust are not currently specific to JavaScript.
 This means we cannot use the API to craft JavaScript calls.
-Besides this, stasis aims to work on stable rust.
-Eventually, if custom syscalls can be implemented, the `stasis!` macro will be able to be removed.
-This is ideal as it does not force consumers of this library to use a specific tool whether it is `stasis`, `stdweb`, `wasm-bindgen`, or anything else.
+Besides this, Stasis aims to work on stable rust.

 ## How does this work?